Integer decomposition property of polytopes: Preliminaries

 \section{Preliminaries}

 In this section, we fix notation and recall some basic facts about fans.
 For details see {\cite[Chapter 3]{MR2810322}}.
-We also quickly recall the classification of all smooth complete fans in $\mathbb{R}^n$ with $n+3$ rays by Batyrev \cite{batyrev1991}.
+We also recall the classification of smooth complete fans in $\mathbb{R}^n$ with $n+3$ rays by Batyrev \cite{batyrev1991}.